 The goal here is to reintroduce yourself, continue the conversation, and hopefully develop the relationship even further.
 Start by reminding them of how you came to know each other and how much you enjoyed meeting or talking to them.

 Throw some specific details about the event and previous conversation to spark recollection and create a sense of camaraderie.
-Reiterate the value you can provide to the recipient and invite them to a call or meeting where you can happily offer more detail.
+Reiterate the core value proposition that you can provide to the recipient.
+Invite them to a call or meeting where you can happily offer more detail.

 Explore: Best Outlook Alternatives